 If you’re wondering what sort of plants you could add to your pond, then it’s worth having a look at this article on Five ponds plants from BBC Gardeners’ World – which includes water forget-me-nots and brooklime (newts use the leaves of these to lay their eggs in spring!).

 You can buy pond plants on the Crocus website, or you might prefer to visit your nearest garden centre.

-To feed your shrubs, hedges and roses, you’ll need to apply a fertiliser directly to damp soil – after it’s rained is a good time, as this helps the fertiliser to move through the root system.
-You can get fertilisers specifically for roses and shrubs, or you might want to stick with an all purpose fertliser.
+To feed your shrubs, hedges, and roses, you’ll need to apply fertiliser directly to damp soil – after it’s rained is a good time, as this helps the fertiliser to move through the root system.
+You can get fertilisers specifically for roses and shrubs, or you might want to stick with an all purpose fertiliser.

 14. Wait until daffodils and tulips have finished flowering and dried out completely before cutting them back